vmware/terraform-provider-vmc/website/docs/r/site_recovery.html.markdown

 * `sddc_id` - (Required) SDDC identifier.

 * `srm_node_extension_key_suffix` - (Optional) Custom extension key suffix for SRM.
 If not specified, default extension key will be used.
-The custom extension suffix must contain 13 characters or less, be composed of letters, numbers, ., - characters.
+The custom extension suffix must contain 13 characters or fewer, be composed of letters, numbers, ., - characters.
 The extension suffix must begin and end with a letter or number.
 The suffix is appended to com.vmware.vcDr- to form the full extension key.